himahuja/pcatxcore/README.md

 This module is divided into two parts: the Mapper and the Keyword Producing Model (KPM).

 Mapper is essentially a wrapper for a dictionary, it associates unique identifiers with a list of aliases for the entity identified.
 An example would be "00001" -> ["Micron Technology", "MU", "Micron"].
+For full documentation on Mapper, go to [docs/Mapper.md](docs/Mapper.md).

 The Keyword Producing Model takes data and finds words highly associated with our entities to build the list of aliases using data2vec and neural networks.